Aging & Health A to Z

 - Hyaluronic acid injections for knee arthritis (generally, however, these have not been shown to be more effective than placebo)

 Many people use alternative or complementary approaches.
 Although most of these techniques have no proven benefits (such as copper bracelets), they may help occasionally.
 The most promising are:

 - Acupuncture – in which fine needles are inserted into the skin to reduce pain

-- Dietary supplements containing glucosamine and chondroitin, available over-the-counter and taken orally
+- Dietary supplements containing glucosamine, available over-the-counter and taken orally

 If you feel more aches and pains at night, you may have exercised too much during the day.
 Do not overdo it.

 For some people, physiotherapy and pain medicines are not enough.
 Depending on your general health and your specific disability, your doctor may suggest surgery and referral to an orthopedic surgeon after carefully weighing risks and benefits.
 Five common types of surgery are:

 If your joint problems are located in small bones such as those in your fingers, wrist, ankles, or spine, your surgeon may recommend joint fusion.
 In this operation, the ends of the bones in the affected joint are removed and the two bones are fused together.
 The joint can no longer bend after fusion surgery, since the connection will be rigid, but the pain and deformity will be gone.